Ajrarn/Natao/app/languages/helpMarkdown-en.md

 ## Conclusion

 The basic Markdown syntax allows anyone to write standard documents.
+But there's more.
 The simple elements of syntax that follow should allow you to go a step further.
 And it's still quite easy.

 # Citations